 "communities and countries and ultimately the world are only as strong as the health of their women.”

 In May 2012, I began working as a medical administrator.
-Since that time, my interest in all things related to the medical profession have only grown.
+Since that time, my interest in all things related to the medical profession has only grown.
 I attended a year of evening classes to become a Certified Professional Coder, and September 2013 I was promoted within my company to the position of Public Health Program Coordinator.
 In June 2016, I moved to Boston and completed an internship with the Office of Regulatory Affairs in the Food and Drug Administration.
 I then worked at the Massachusetts Department of Public Health in the Food Protection Program as a quality assurance and compliance auditor for a year before transitioning to the Centers for Disease Control and Prevention as an Environmental Officer in the U.S. Public Health Service through the JrCOSTEP program.
 I now work as a Research Coordinator at the Center of Excellence for Suicide Prevention at the Department of Veterans Affairs in Canandaigua, NY.